NickParonis/QuizGame/README.md

 1. Right-click in the **Project** window.
 2. Go to **Create** > **Scriptable Objects** > **QuestionSO**.
 3. Fill in the question text, possible answers, and the index of the correct answer.

-- Adjust game settings, such as timer duration and UI elements, within the Unity Editor.

-## Contributing
-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:
-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them.
-4. Push to your branch and create a pull request.